ahabz/DontAskToAsk-bot/README.md

   - Bot interaction and deployment scripts

 ## License
-This project is licensed under a custom license allowing free use but not for financial gain.
+This project is licensed under the MIT License.

 ## Future Improvements